-DeBoer Fellowship instructors offer their insight, experience and knowledge from corporate, education, and non-governmental spheres to highly motivated and proven citizen leaders of Myanmar.
+DeBoer Fellowship instructors offer their insight, experience and knowledge from corporate, education, and non-governmental spheres to highly motivated and proven change leaders of Myanmar.

 Dr. Aung Thant